davidgasquez/awesome-duckdb/README.md

 - [duckdb-embedding-search](https://github.com/patricktrainer/duckdb-embedding-search) - A search engine for DuckDB that uses embedding vectors to find similar documents.
 - [DuckDB PyPI stats live dashboard](https://duckdbstats.com/) - Live dashboard of PyPI downloads using DuckDB, dbt, Evidence and MotherDuck with code source to build your own.
 - [PyStack't](https://github.com/LienBosmans/pystackt) - Python package that supports data preparation for object-centric process mining.
+- [Georgia State University Book Prices](https://crimede-coder.com/graphs/GSUBooksQuery) - DuckDB powered WASM app where you can search how much students spend on books at Georgia State University

 ## Integrations